elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-is-the-legacy-of-19thcentury-art-movements-on-contemporary-art.md

 score: 9.0
 related_article1:
     id: 165940
+    title: >-
-    title: How did criticisms of the Official Salons contribute to their decline?
+        How did criticisms of the Official Salons contribute to their decline?
     subject: Art History and Literature
     url: /learn/art-history-and-literature/questions/how-did-criticisms-of-the-official-salons-contribute-to-their-decline
 related_article2:
-    id: 165944
+    id: 165957
-    title: In what ways did the Salon des Refusés promote avant-garde art?
+    title: >-
+        What social and political influences affected art during the 19th century?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/in-what-ways-did-the-salon-des-refuss-promote-avantgarde-art
+    url: /learn/art-history-and-literature/questions/what-social-and-political-influences-affected-art-during-the-19th-century
 related_article3:
-    id: 165958
+    id: 165956
+    title: >-
-    title: How did technological advancements in the 19th century influence art techniques and materials?
+        How did Paris serve as an art hub and influence exhibition practices in the 19th century?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-technological-advancements-in-the-19th-century-influence-art-techniques-and-materials
+    url: /learn/art-history-and-literature/questions/how-did-paris-serve-as-an-art-hub-and-influence-exhibition-practices-in-the-19th-century
 related_article4:
-    id: 165958
+    id: 165942
+    title: >-
-    title: How did technological advancements in the 19th century influence art techniques and materials?
+        How did alternative exhibitions impact the development of new art styles?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-technological-advancements-in-the-19th-century-influence-art-techniques-and-materials
+    url: /learn/art-history-and-literature/questions/how-did-alternative-exhibitions-impact-the-development-of-new-art-styles
 related_article5:
-    id: 165947
+    id: 165946
-    title: What were the founding objectives of the Salon des Independantes, and who were its key figures?
+    title: >-
+        How did the First Impressionist Exhibition influence the development of Impressionist techniques?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-were-the-founding-objectives-of-the-salon-des-independantes-and-who-were-its-key-figures
+    url: /learn/art-history-and-literature/questions/how-did-the-first-impressionist-exhibition-influence-the-development-of-impressionist-techniques
 ---

 &nbsp;